cf-toolsuite/cf-butler/README.md

 You are a platform operator working for a Fortune 500 enterprise.
 You've witnessed first-hand how the product development teams your team supports are super productive; happily invoking `cf push`, `cf cs` and `cf bs` many times per day to deploy applications, create services and bind them to those applications.

-This is great, except that over time, on your non-production foundations, you have noticed in your [cf-app-inventory-report](https://github.com/pacphi/cf-app-inventory-report) and [cf-service-inventory-report](https://github.com/pacphi/cf-service-inventory-report) results a large number of stopped application instances and orphaned services (i.e., those not bound to any applications).
+This is great, except that over time, on your non-production foundations, as you've browsed organizations and spaces, you have noticed a large number of stopped application instances and orphaned services (i.e., those not bound to any applications).

 Reaching out to each development team to tell them to clean-up has become a chore.
-Why not implement some automation that allows you to define and enforce some house-keeping policies for your non-production foundations where applications and services are perhaps more volatile?
+Why not implement some automation that allows you a) to obtain snapshot and usage reports and b) define and enforce some house-keeping policies for your non-production foundations where applications and services are perhaps more volatile?

 This is where `cf-butler` has your back.